What Is Art Therapy? A Comprehensive Guide

 Are you anything but confident in your diction?
 Write simple, even silly poetry, as long as you work in the words that describe your emotions.

 Try your hand at photography even if you’ve never done anything but phone selfie snaps.
 Make up new words to a favorite tune, words that describe your own feelings.
 Try knitting or needlepoint.
-There are dozens of ways to create art, so you can surely find one in which you take some pleasure and that serves as an outlet for your thoughts and emotions; the quality of final product is essentially irrelevant, it’s the creation process that counts – and, of course, the emotional and mental processing that goes with it.
+There are dozens of ways to create wall art, so you can surely find one in which you take some pleasure and that serves as an outlet for your thoughts and emotions; the quality of final product is essentially irrelevant, it’s the creation process that counts – and, of course, the emotional and mental processing that goes with it.

 Art therapy for children